Nayrbnat/Stats-202/README.md

 <ins>Future Work</ins>

 Due to time constraints, I was not able to implement all the ideas I had to improve the model.
 Although I improved the model through data-preprocessing and tuning hyper parameters, I believe that fundamentally there was an aspect of the data generating process that I needed to capture in order to better predict.
 For example, after deriving the insight of the common url_ids, I felt that there could be a better way to apply this insight to improve model performance.
 Furthermore, instead of simply applying interaction terms to all features and letting the algorithm choose whih to use, I think I could have implemented a feature selection process on the interaction terms before feeding those inputs into the neural networks and XGBoost.
 It would also make sense to have a customized pre-processing step for each model given the different in optimization functions and methodologies.

+**Possible Methods (?)**
+An idea that I implemented on a few models was training the model on the test predictions that I submitted.
+What I did after was to train the model on the best test data submission I had.
+I then used this same model to predict on the test data again.
+This seemed to give me a slight improvement on the results.